-Appendix 5 Template letters to parents and carers
+APPENDIX 5: Template letters to parents and carers

-Before sending a letter home to parents about the death of a pupil or staff member permission must be gained from the child's parents/family.
+Before sending a letter home to parents about the death of a pupil, permission must be gained from the bereaved parents.
 The contents of the letter and the distribution list must be agreed by the parents/family and school.